IBMDevEnagageQuickLabs/katacoda-guides/cloud-native-intro/step3.md

 You'll also need to add the package import for the annotation on line 25:

 `import org.eclipse.microprofile.openapi.annotations.Operation;`{{copy}}

-Re-run your build and start the server by entering 'ctrl' + 'C' in to the terminal and:

-`mvn package liberty:run`{{execute}}

 Browse the OpenAPI endpoint <a href="https://[[HOST_SUBDOMAIN]]-9080-[[KATACODA_HOST]].environments.katacoda.com/openapi/">http://localhost:9080/openapi/</a>